How would you rate your company's employee onboarding process? Use this checklist to make sure you're properly welcoming and preparing new employees.

 According to an OfficeTeam survey, most HR managers feel their companies are doing a good job of onboarding new employees: 50 percent polled felt their company’s onboarding process was very effective and 42 percent said somewhat effective.

 Yet, more than half of employees interviewed said they’ve experienced a mishap when starting a new job.
 One-third of those surveyed noted their computer, phone or security access wasn’t properly set up on their first day, while 22 percent said they weren't given the necessary supplies to start projects or tasks.
-(Look at the infographic below for the full survey results.)
+(See the infographic below for the full survey results.)